Joan Robinson Hill: First autopsy

-Texas state law at the time required an autopsy, before any embalming or burial could take place, for anyone who died in a hospital within twenty-four hours of admission.
+Texas state law at the time required an autopsy, before any embalming or burial could take place, for anyone who died in a hospital within 24 hours of admission.
 Dr. Bertinot spoke to John Hill about the legal need for an autopsy.
 Hill asked Jim Oates to call a local funeral home to claim Robinson Hill's body.
 Less than four hours after her death, the funeral home removed Robinson Hill's body from the hospital.

 Within an hour after moving the body from Sharpstown General, the funeral home began the process of embalming Robinson Hill's body.
-The hospital's pathologist, Dr. Arthur Morse, arrived at the funeral home at 10 a.m. to carry out the autopsy, only to find that the body had already been embalmed.
-Morse concluded his autopsy at 11:30 a.m. without finding any signs of what caused Robinson Hill's death aside from a maroon coloration of her pancreas and offered an opinion that she may have died from pancreatitis.
+The hospital's pathologist, Dr. Arthur Morse, arrived at the funeral home at 10 am to carry out the autopsy, only to find that the body had already been embalmed.
+Morse concluded his autopsy at 11:30 am without finding any signs of what caused Robinson Hill's death aside from a maroon coloration of her pancreas and offered an opinion that she may have died from pancreatitis.

 Second autopsy

 Since receiving Dr. Morse's opinion that his daughter had died from pancreatitis, Robinson had been consulting doctors on the matter, who had advised him that this was an unlikely cause of death.
-On the morning of Friday, March 21, the day of Joan Robinson Hill's funeral, Ash Robinson visited the office of Assistant District Attorney I. D. McMaster, where he accused John Hill of killing his wife, telling McMaster of the circumstances surrounding her death and autopsy.
+On the morning of Friday, March 21, the day of Joan Robinson Hill's funeral, Ash Robinson visited the office of Assistant District Attorney I. D. McMaster, where he accused John Hill of killing his daughter, telling McMaster of the circumstances surrounding her death and autopsy.
 McMaster asked Harris County Medical Examiner Joseph Jachimczyk to go to the funeral home to examine the body before the funeral.
 Jachimczyk ordered Morse to hand over blood and urine specimens taken from Robinson Hill.
 He then drove to the funeral home to view the body.

 Jachimczyk delivered his report on the second autopsy at the end of March, ruling out any poisoning, and concluding, "it is my opinion based upon a reasonable probability that the cause of death is due to acute focal hepatitis, probably viral in origin."
 On reading the report, McMaster felt there was no case, but Robinson refused to believe that no crime had been committed.
-He hired lawyer Frank Briscoe, a former Harris County District Attorney.
+He hired lawyer Frank Briscoe, a former Harris County district attorney.
 Robinson petitioned his son-in-law to give permission for Joan's body to be exhumed for another autopsy, but Hill refused.